Token Compensation Tax Withholding: Sell-to-Cover and the FMV-at-Vest Problem (2026)

 Records and defensibility

-Per event, retain: FMV + timestamp + source, gross token amount, sell-to-cover amount + execution, fiat remitted, net delivered, and the jurisdiction basis applied — with payslips and an audit trail.
-Same documented, reconcilable discipline as the rest of crypto accounting, applied to payroll: withholding is only defensible if the FMV basis and remittance are evidenced.
+Per event, retain the FMV with its timestamp and source, the gross token amount, the sell-to-cover amount and its execution, the fiat remitted, the net delivered, and the jurisdiction basis applied, along with payslips and an audit trail.
+It is the same documented, reconcilable discipline as the rest of crypto accounting, applied to payroll: the withholding is only defensible if the FMV basis and the remittance are evidenced.

 Practical guidance

-- Assume token pay may be withholdable — confirm the rule per jurisdiction.
+- Assume token pay may be withholdable, and confirm the rule per jurisdiction.

-- Use sell-to-cover to fund fiat remittance; deliver net tokens.
+- Use sell-to-cover to fund the fiat remittance, then deliver the net tokens.

-- Capture FMV + exact timestamp + source at vest — it drives the base and the sell amount.
+- Capture the FMV, exact timestamp and source at vest, since it drives both the base and the sell amount.

-- Apply each jurisdiction's rules per employee — no global assumption.
+- Apply each jurisdiction's rules per employee, with no global assumption.

-- Keep BSPCE separate — its own regime, not generic token-comp withholding.
+- Keep the BSPCE separate; it has its own regime and is not generic token-comp withholding.

-- Retain per-event records + payslip + audit trail; confirm with a payroll/tax adviser.
+- Retain per-event records, the payslip and the audit trail, and confirm with a payroll or tax adviser.

-Wag3s HR records the FMV, timestamp and source at vest, the gross/sell-to-cover/net split, and the jurisdiction basis per event with payslip data and an audit trail — the defensible record behind a token-payroll withholding, while the obligation itself stays a per-jurisdiction adviser determination.
+Wag3s HR records the FMV, timestamp and source at vest, the gross, sell-to-cover and net split, and the jurisdiction basis for each event, with payslip data and an audit trail.
+That is the defensible record behind a token-payroll withholding.
+Because the obligation itself is strictly jurisdiction-specific, Wag3s supports a qualified payroll or tax adviser's determination per country rather than replacing it.
 See the HR product page.

 Further reading